Digital-Platform-Services/My-NS-Account/docs/NSLS-Glossary.md

 ### Relying Party (RP)
 The organization (e.g. government department) that uses (or relies upon) the identity services, e.g. Nova Scotia Online.

-### SAML
+### Security Assertion Mark-up Language (SAML)
-Security Assertion Mark-up Language – An Authentication and Authorization standard developed and managed by the OASIS standards body.
+SAML is an XML-based framework for authentication and authorization between two entities: an RP and IdP.
+The RP agrees to trust the IdP to authenticate users.
+In return, the IdP generates an authentication assertion, which indicates that a user has been authenticated.
+SAML is a standard single sign-on (SSO) format.
+Authentication information is exchanged through digitally signed XML documents, enabling seamless authentication.
+SAML was developed and is managed by the OASIS standards body.

 ### Service Provider (SP)
 See Relying Party (RP).
 These terms are used interchangeably.